 - Ability to set security permissions on a template.

 - Specify which group or user can create new versions or supersede old versions.

 - Ability to have a security report where it shows a high-level view on class types vs groups or users.
 This can be very essential if you want to give a certain group the same security as another group.
 In large EDMS implementation, controlling the security rights will become challenging.

-- Security on metadata level: Ability to control which group can see metadata.
+- Security on metadata level: Ability to set which group can see what.

 Note: It is always recommended to configure document security access based on groups and not users.